GoogleChromeLabs/ps-analysis-tool/README.md

 ## How the tool works

 ### Browsing Session Analysis

-The goal of this tool is to help you to answer questions as these:
+The overall goal of [Privacy Sandbox](https://privacysandbox.com/) is to protect users' privacy online.
+This encompasses reducing cross-site and cross-app tracking.
+This is done by introducing [a new privacy model for the web](https://github.com/michaelkleber/privacy-model), making changes to how 3P cookies work, and providing developers the platform capabilities they need to build thriving digital businesses.
+The goal of this tool is to help uers navigate the transition to a more private web, by answering questions such as:

 * How can I identify cookies being used on my site?
 * How can I tell what behaviors a third party cookie is tracking on my website or what it's being used for?
 * How can I block third party cookies being set on my site by other websites unrelated to mine?
+* What happens to my browsing session if 3P cookies are being blocked?
 * How can I ensure that my websites are still able to function properly after third-party cookies are deprecated?
-* How can I, as a developer, test my web applications to ensure that they are compatible with the cross-site boundary APIs and the upcoming changes to third-party cookies?
+* How can I test my web applications to ensure that they are compatible with the cross-site boundary APIs and the upcoming changes to third-party cookies?
-* How can developers provide feedback to Google on the cross-site boundary APIs and the third-party cookie deprecation, and what role can they play in shaping the future of web development and privacy standards?
+* How can I provide feedback to Google on the cross-site boundary APIs and the third-party cookie deprecation, and what role can I play in shaping the future of web development and privacy standards?

 ### Architecture

-To provide the desired assistance, the tool is structured as a set of processing and analysis modeules, and its output is tailored to different user interfaces for different use cases.
+The Privacy Analysis tool is structured as a set of processing and analysis modeules, and its output is tailored to different user interfaces for different use cases.

 <p align="center">
   <img src="https://github.com/GoogleChromeLabs/ps-analysis-tool/assets/506089/6049673e-3508-4e03-8649-55b6f938abb9" width="70%" height="100%">